OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-4.md

 export default nextRoutes;
 ```

-Now in our server.js file we must change it from the app using the requestHandler, but the router will getRequestHandler and pass the app as an argument.
+Now in our server.js file we must change from the app using the requestHandler to our custom router using getRequestHandler and passing the app to it as an argument.

 So if we require our `nextRouter` in the `server.js` file and then change